tobami/littlechef/README.md

 pip will then take care of the extra Python dependencies

-The `argparse` library should be installed separately if running with Python 2.6:
-`pip install argparse`

 ### Installation

 You can install LittleChef directly from the PyPI: